Popsie Randolph: Well known photographs

 Though Randolph has been attributed for his photographs on Elvis Presley, he did not take the front cover photograph, as this was taken by William V. Robertson of Robertson & Fresch.

 Books about Popsie

-Most recently, “PoPsie's” work was featured in the highly acclaimed book “PoPsie” by Michael Randolph, foreword by Quincy Jones and published by Hal Leonard Corporation.
-Additionally, “PoPsie” photos and books are on exhibit at Chartwell Booksellers, 55 East 52nd Street, NYC; the Smithsonian - National Museum of American History Washington, D.C.; the Grammy Museum Live in Los Angeles; the Rock and Roll Hall of Fame in Cleveland; the Brooklyn Museum (Fall 2009); and the White House has repeatedly requested and been provided prints from his voluminous collection.
+PoPsie's work is featured in the book PoPsie by Michael Randolph, with a foreword by Quincy Jones, published by Hal Leonard Corporation.
+His photographs have also been exhibited at Chartwell Booksellers in New York City, the Smithsonian's National Museum of American History, the Grammy Museum in Los Angeles, the Rock and Roll Hall of Fame, and the Brooklyn Museum.